neckerio/C/LPI/Chapter4_FileIO/README.md

 ```

 * lseek()
+	* Offset - point provided by kernel, where the next read() or write() commence
+	* expressed as an ordinal byte position relative to the start of the file
+	* the first byte of the file is at offset 0
+	* #include <unistd.h>
 * fd = file descriptor
 * offset = specifies value in byes - off_t = signed integer
 * whence = basepoint from which _offset_ will be interpreted: